amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 #### Practice Find Missing Numbers

+Techniques used:

+1. Find range if array
+2. Temporary Variables
+3. Looping Twice

 i am doing practices of javascript array algorithm

 question: have an unsorted integer array (without duplicate number) and some numbers are missing in this array.
 In order to make the array consecutive.
 How do you find that missing number?